• home

 Location : South Luangwa National Park

-Journey through southern Malawi and enter Zambia, continuing to South Luangwa National Park (approximately 9–10 hours).
-There will be border crossing formalities on the way, and a chance to stock up on goods at a shop or market and visit an ATM.
-The concentration of animals around the Luangwa River and its lagoons is some of the highest in Africa.
-Take in the beautiful scenery and the abundance of wildlife, watching out for colourful birds and herds of elephants.
+Journey through southern Malawi and enter Zambia today, continuing to South Luangwa National Park.
+There will be border crossing formalities on the way, and a chance to stock up on goods or visit an ATM at a local shop or market.
+The concentration of animals around the Luangwa River and its lagoons is some of the highest in Africa, so when you arrive, take in the beautiful scenery and the abundance of wildlife, watching out for colourful birds and herds of elephants.

 Day :8